Dirty War: Overview

-In the decades before the 1976 coup, the Argentine military, supported by the Argentine establishment, opposed Juan Perón's populist government and attempted a coup in 1951 before succeeding in 1955 with the Revolución Libertadora.
-After taking control, the armed forces proscribed Peronism, a decision that triggered the organization of Peronist resistance in workplaces and trade unions, as the working classes sought to protect the economic and social improvements obtained under Perón's rule.
-Soon after the coup, Peronist resistance began organizing in workplaces and trade unions as the working classes sought economic and social improvements.
-Over time, as democratic rule was partially restored, but promises of legalizing the expression and political liberties for Peronism were not respected, guerrilla groups began to operate in the 1960s, namely Uturuncos and the EGP (People's Guerrilla Army).
-Both were small and quickly defeated.
+In the decades before the 1976 coup, the Argentine military, along with the supporting Argentine establishment, opposed Juan Perón's populist government.
+A coup was attempted in 1951, but was unsuccessful.
+In 1955 the Argentinian military successfully took control in the Revolución Libertadora.
+After seizing power, the armed forces proscribed his political ideology, Peronism, leading to resistance from workplaces and trade unions, as the working classes sought to protect the economic and social improvements obtained under Perón's rule.
+Over time, democratic rule was partially restored, but promises of legalising freedom of expression and expanding political liberties for Peronists did not occur.
+These grievances spurred the rise of numerous leftist guerrilla groups in the 1960s, namely Uturuncos and the EGP (People's Guerrilla Army).

-As Perón returned from exile in 1973, the Ezeiza massacre marked the end of the alliance between left- and right-wing factions of Peronism.
-In 1974, Perón withdrew his support for Montoneros shortly before his death.
-By the time his widow Isabel was president, the Minister of Social Welfare José López Rega had already organized the far-right death squad known as Argentine Anticommunist Alliance (AAA, or Triple A).
-In 1975, during Operativo Independencia, Isabel and later her replacement Ítalo Lúder signed four decrees empowering the military and the police to "annihilate" left-wing "subversive elements".
-In March 1976, Isabel government was overthrown as a part of Operation Condor by a military coup led by General Jorge Rafael Videla.
+Perón returned from exile in 1973.
+The Ezeiza massacre marked the end of the alliance between left- and right-wing factions of Peronism.
+Shortly before his death in 1974, Perón withdrew his support for Montoneros.
+By the time his widow Isabel was president, the Minister of Social Welfare José López Rega had already organised the far-right death squad known as Argentine Anticommunist Alliance (AAA, or Triple A).
+In 1975, during Operativo Independencia, Isabel Perón and later her replacement Ítalo Luder signed decrees empowering the military and the police to "annihilate" left-wing "subversive elements".